RackHD/on-tools/rackhd_BIST/README.md

 ## RackHD BIST

-RackHD Built In Self Test can be used to check health status of RackHD environment and configuration.
+RackHD built-in self-test can be used to check health status of RackHD environment and configuration.

 ## rackhd_bist.py